-The study consisted of only eight women, who considered themselves as occasional users of cannabis and were currently breastfeeding an infant.
-After 24 hours without marijuana, each participant was instructed to inhale a dose of 0.1 grams of pot containing over 23 percent THC.
+The study consisted of only eight women who occasionally used cannabis and were currently breastfeeding an infant.
+After one full day without marijuana, each participant was required to inhale a dose of 0.1 grams of pot containing over 23 percent THC.

-Once the dose was consumed, the mothers then collected samples of their breast milk at four different stages: 20 minutes after consumption, then one hour, two hours, and four hours.
-In all four stages, low levels of THC concentrations were found in the breast milk.
+Once the dose was consumed, the collection of each mother's breastmilk occurred at four stages: 20 minutes after consumption, then one hour, then two, and finally four.
+In all four stages, low concentrations of THC were found in the breast milk.